Nic Cheeseman

-Nic Cheeseman (born 24 June 1979) is a British political scientist and professor of democracy at the University of Birmingham, working on democracy, elections and African politics.
-A columnist for the African Report and South Africa’s Mail & Guardian and the editor of the website Democracy in Africa.
-A regular commentator in the media, he is sometimes referred to by his well-known Twitter handle, @fromagehomme.
+Nic Cheeseman is a British political scientist and professor of democracy at the University of Birmingham.
+He works on democracy, elections and African politics.
+He is also a columnist for The Africa Report and South Africa's Mail & Guardian, and the editor of the website Democracy in Africa.
+A regular commentator in the media, he is sometimes referred to by his Twitter handle, @fromagehomme.

 Education and career

 Cheeseman read politics, philosophy and economics at the University of Oxford, and then received an MPhil and DPhil in politics from the same university.
 He was elected as a Cox Fellow at New College, but left in 2006 to take up the position of associate professor of African politics at Jesus College, Oxford.
 He served as the director of Oxford's African Studies Centre, before moving to the University of Birmingham in January 2017 to become the professor of democracy and international development.
 In 2022, he became the inaugural Director of the University's new centre of Elections, Democracy, Accountability and Representation.